Primus Kinjia Review

 Ease of Care

-The Kinjia was one of our top picks for packed size with measurements of 18.5 x 11.75 x 3.5 inches.
-It has a thin and sleek design that's both attractive and functional, and we loved the incorporated handle for transporting.
-A fair question to ask yourself, though, is how important it is to save a little bit of space when you're car camping.
+The Kinjia is one of our top picks for packed size with measurements of 18.5 x 11.75 x 3.5 inches.
+It has a thin and sleek design that's both attractive and functional, and we love the incorporated handle for carrying.
+A fair question to ask yourself, though, is how important it is to save a little bit of space when you're car camping?
 Is five inches more space in the back of your car worth the sacrifice of not being able to use two large skillets?
 Only you can answer that question for yourself.
-Our testers were pretty unanimous in feeling that the extra 3-5 inches of width on many of the other compact models we tested were worth it when you consider how much more power, space, and adaptability you get.
+A 10-inch skillet on one burner of this stove leaves the other side feeling quite constricted.
+Our testers were pretty unanimous in feeling that the extra 3-5 inches of width on many of the other compact models we tested is worth it when you consider how much more power, space, and versatility you get.

 This stove is pricey and best suited for someone who values form as much as functionality.
 No doubt about it, it's a sexy stove.
 It's light, compact, and beautiful to look at, but is that worth extra money to you?
 Other models in our review are cheaper but include windscreens and have more power, a wider cooking area, and bigger burners.
 Value is subjective, so there's no shame if this stove is worth the extra money to you, and we think it might be a wonderful gift for a stylish new camper.
 But for your more serious eaters and anyone on a budget, it probably doesn't make sense.

 The Kinjia is a compact and well-designed stove that sets up and packs down easily and simmers like a dream.
 For the right situations, it's a lovely stove.
 Even though it has small burners, no windscreen, and only 7,000 BTUs per burner, it boils pretty efficiently.
 It's a smart, solid design.
 But it's quite expensive and doesn't offer the power or space of many of the other compact two-burners we tested.